xavier-zy/Awesome-pytorch-list-CNVersion/README.md

 143. <kbd>1000-</kbd> [PyTorch/XLA](https://github.com/pytorch/xla): PyTorch/XLA is a Python package that uses the XLA deep learning compiler to connect the PyTorch deep learning framework and Cloud TPUs.
 144. <kbd>1000-</kbd> [webdataset](https://github.com/tmbdev/webdataset): WebDataset is a PyTorch Dataset (IterableDataset) implementation providing efficient access to datasets stored in POSIX tar archives.
 145. <kbd>1000-</kbd> [volksdep](https://github.com/Media-Smart/volksdep): volksdep is an open-source toolbox for deploying and accelerating PyTorch, Onnx and Tensorflow models with TensorRT.
+146. <kbd>1600+</kbd> [PyTorch-StudioGAN](https://github.com/POSTECH-CVLab/PyTorch-StudioGAN): StudioGAN is a Pytorch library providing implementations of representative Generative Adversarial Networks (GANs) for conditional/unconditional image generation.
+StudioGAN aims to offer an identical playground for modern GANs so that machine learning researchers can readily compare and analyze a new idea.
+147. <kbd>1000-</kbd> [torchdrift](https://github.com/torchdrift/torchdrift/): drift detection library

 ## Tutorials & books & examples｜教程 & 书籍 & 示例